JosephLai241/URS/docs/Error Messages.md

     [ERROR MESSAGE]

 This message is displayed if an error occured while exporting the data.
 This applies to the scraper tools or word frequencies tool.
-The specific error will follow `...`.
+The specific error will be printed under the art.

 # PRAW Errors